Merchant Cash Advance FAQ's

 Do I pay interest on a merchant cash advance?

-Merchant cash advance providers don’t charge interest on advances, instead they charge a factor rate.
+Merchant cash advance providers don’t charge interest on advances, instead they charge a fee in the form of a factor rate.

 What is a factor rate?

 A factor rate is a flat fee charged by a merchant cash advance provider.
-It’s shown as 1.2 or 1.5 in the advance documents.
+It’s shown as 1.2 or 1.5 in the advance documents, and in these examples it is 20% and 50% respectively.

 How do I calculate what I’ll pay for my merchant cash advance?